DavidTompkins/bsa/README.md

 A web application, implemented in Ruby on Rails, provides a monitoring user interface for evolution in progress, with displays to list all current phenotypes, success rates, and estimated time to completion for each generation.

+## How do you build it, test it, and use it

+The native code must be built first, following by a full build of all modules.
+From the project root directory:

+1. mvn clean install -pl native
+1. mvn clean install

+The test cases will be run via surefire as part of the full build; *this will take a long time*, as some of the genetic evolutions tests are substantial.
+To run the build without running the test cases:

+1. mvn clean install -pl native
+1. mvn clean install -Dmaven.test.skip=true

 ## What features are next

 A prototype using hadoop for neural network training is currently being tested using AWS for hadoop cluster deployment.